uranusjr/django-gunicorn/README.rst

   be a common need.
 * Is it possible to conditionally replace the ``runserver`` command?
 By installing an alternative app config, for example?
+* We now use ``DJANGO_SETTINGS_MODULE`` to relay where the settings module is to the Gunicorn subprocess (and let Django loads it automatically).
+This causes problems if ``settings.configure()`` is called manually without a module, and will likely require some hacks to fix.

 Interesting Links